RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.3_ml_bug.md

 <br>

-Feel free to try debugging this code on your own.
+Try to debug this code on your own.
 Click below when you're ready to see the solution:

 <details>
   <summary>Click here for the solution</summary>

   Lines 39 and 41 have the line `if prediction is True`.

-  `prediction` is `1` if the model determines a disaster was detected.
+  'prediction' is '1' if the model determines a disaster was detected.
 This means the code is executing `if 1 is True`.

   In python, the `is` operator tests if the objects have the same identity.
 The integer `1` and boolean `True` do not have the same identity, so `1 is True` returns `False`.